Harith-Dev/CPU-Ray-Tracer-for-Unity/README.md

 1- in your project drag and drop "Source Code" Folder

+2- Install the Burst package from the Unity Package Manager.

 2- every game object in you scene shoud have this

 1/ Give "Object" Tag To Every Object